hamdi-bouasker/CipherSync/README.md

 ## _Hint_

-The Installer is made without a signing it using thrid-part authority such as comodo which requires $200 yearly.
+The Installer is made without signing it using thrid-part authority such as comodo which requires $200 yearly while currently I do not have commercial intention.
 When using the installer, you will be warned not to use it, this simply because the installer is not signed as explained, else it's 100% safe.
 Otherwise, just compile the code.